 No one needs to tell us that we’re currently living in unprecedented times.
 The health of everyone in this country, and worldwide for that matter, is at the forefront of all our minds.
-It is more important than ever to attempt to follow a healthy lifestyle.
+It is more important than ever to try and follow a healthy, sustainable lifestyle.
 How do you know if you’re living a healthy lifestyle in the first place?
 Harvard Health reports you’re considered healthy if you can answer “yes” to all the following criteria.
 (1) healthy diet, (2) healthy body weight, (3) never smoked, (4) consume moderate amounts of alcohol and (5) exercise regularly.

 What’s Considered a Healthy Lifestyle?

 According to Harvard Health, one important component to this type of lifestyle is a healthy diet.
 Meaning, an “intake of healthy foods like vegetables, fruits, nuts, whole grains, healthy fats, and omega-3 fatty acids”.
 In addition, avoid unhealthy foods like “processed meats, sugar-sweetened beverages, trans fat, and sodium.”
 No smoking in a no-brainer.
 A healthy body weight according to the site, is a body mass index (BMI), between 18.5 and 24.9.
 But to be honest, this is not the best metric to monitor, instead focus on your percent body fat.
+The reason why BMI may not be great is because it doesn’t take into account the amount of muscle mass you have.
 On the alcohol side, no more than one drink/day/women and two drinks/day/men.
 A healthy physical activity level means roughly 30-minutes of moderate to vigorous activity most days of the week.

 Does Living a Healthy Lifestyle Actually Add Years to Your Life?